 See more details on the papal Wrangler and some of its precursors in Jeepney Popemobiles on CJ3B.info.

-Thanks to the Associated Press and the Daily Mail for the photos.
-By the way, we don't have many purple pages at CJ3B.info. -- Derek Redmond
+Thanks to the Associated Press and the Daily Mail for the photos. -- Derek Redmond

 See the Mahindra CJ-3B in India which was the First Popemobile in 1964.